 FAVOURITES FINDING LIFE TOUGH

-Purple Moon (2007) stands as the only winning favourite since 1998 and only two others have really come close in more recent renewals.
+Purple Moon (2007) and Fujaira Prince (2020) stand as the only winning favourites since 1998 and only two others have really come close in more recent renewals.
 A head’s length denied both Flymetothestars and Changingoftheguard in 2017 and 2009 respectively.

 WATCH THE DRAW

 There are many trends present for the Ebor Handicap but one of the most intriguing is the apparent amount of draw bias.
 Horses starting from double-digit stalls have fared far better than those closer to the rail.
-Out of the last 19 Ebor Handicaps ran at York, just two winners began from a gate between one and nine inclusive.
+Out of the last 21 Ebor Handicaps ran at York, just three winners began from a gate between one and nine inclusive.

 The extent of the bias is quite overwhelming and it’s strong enough to make you think it’s more than just a statistical anomaly.
 Given that there’s been a fairly even split between single and double digit gates with 19-22 declared runners the norm, this is a trend definitely worth paying attention to.